 That will learn folks to push theirselves in unarrkst.

 There were times when I accompanied my lord and lady on their travels.
-Yes, even unto our castle, where I joyed myself in chasing squirrels.
+Yes, even over the sea to our castle, where I always joyed myself.

 But Southampton House became my chiefest residence.
 Right fine it is, so nigh to pleasant fields, so far from citie ruffians [dogs].